-Throughout human history, artists have always reflected on the passage of time, and indeed, the annals of pop music in our own cultural era are filled with songs about time, whether it’s through lyrics that tell stories, revel in nostalgia, show determination, or linger in regret.
+Throughout human history, artists have reflected on the passage of time.
+Indeed, I’ve found that the annals of pop music in our own cultural era are filled with songs about time, whether it’s through lyrics that tell stories, revel in nostalgia, show determination, or linger in regret.

-Here are ten of the best songs about the passing of time, and why listening to these wonderful tracks can be a life-changing experience for the better.
+Here are my picks for the best songs about the passing of time, and why listening to these wonderful tracks can be a life-changing experience for the better.

 Pink Floyd’s seminal “Dark Side of the Moon” album is filled with observations about the way in which life can often pass us by, but the song “Time” is a true standout in the band’s catalog.
 Lamenting the way in which opportunities often disappear as we grow older, “Time” also shows us that it is human nature to feel regret.

 As a song, “Time” is also justly regarded as a classic for its revolutionary approach to songwriting and music production; ensconced in the legendary Abbey Road Studios in London during the heady days of 1972 and 1973, Pink Floyd utilized many ideas from the musique concrète movement to build an unforgettable atmosphere on songs like “Time.”